Thomas Ankersmit (Netherlands, 1979) is a musician and composer based in Berlin and Amsterdam.

 Acoustic phenomena such as sound reflections, infrasonic vibration, otoacoustic emissions, and highly directional projections of sound play a central role in his work.
 His music is also characterized by a deliberate misuse of the equipment, using feedback and disruptions to the signal, and the extremes of frequency and dynamics, to create visceral but finely detailed swarms of sound.

-Current projects include commissioned works for CTM and Berghain (Berlin) based on infrasound and architectural resonance, and for GRM (Paris) based on the research of Pierre Schaeffer, as well as new live electronic music with Phill Niblock.
+Current projects include commissioned works for CTM and Berghain (Berlin) based on infrasound and architectural resonance, and for GRM (Paris) based on the research of Pierre Schaeffer, as well as a spatial sound project for 4DSOUND, and new live electronic music with Phill Niblock.

 “Ankersmit constructs a musical world that feels alive and capable of going anywhere, and yet also manages to give the music a strong sense of structured purpose, a degree of compositional control unusual in this area of live performance.
 It is the fine balance between the sense of chaos that threatens to pull everything apart and the controlled formation of the music into clearly defined sections of differing intensities that raises the work above that of so many of Ankersmit’s contemporaries.”

 “Sound has never felt so granular and tangible and all around you.
 A hair-raising and overwhelming experience.”

 → Antoine Richard, Tokafi

 “Nobody sets standards like Thomas Ankersmit.
 With his analogue synth he plays the space as well the ears of the people occupying that space.
 Phantom sounds penetrate the skull in disturbing ways, perform dances once inside, and disappear or transform with a slight movement of the head.
 Practically everything else that evening paled in comparison to the intensity and focus of his performance.”